chuanzhang1990/personal_website/content/publication/2018_energy_forum.md

 +++
-title = "The Critical Role of Economic Assumptions in Cost-effectiveness Analysis of Power Plant CO2 Capture and Storage" date = 2018-06-18T11:27:35+08:00 draft = false
+title = "The critical role of economic assumptions in cost-effectiveness analysis of power plant CO2 capture and storage" date = 2018-06-18T11:27:35+08:00 draft = false